sagrimstad/IDATA2304_project_g02/protocol.md

 - Interface for a user to visualize real-time data from the sensors.
 - Sending commands to the server based on user input.

+ALTERNATIVE ARCHITECTURE
+Each control panel is a client, and the greenhouse as a whole is the server.
+The greenhouse contains a map of all sensor/actuator nodes, which again contains lists off all sensors and actuators.

 ## Information flow
 1. All sensors and actuator nodes connects to the main Server.
 2. Control panels connects the Server.